thoughtbot/paperclip/README.md

 Include the gem in your Gemfile:

+    gem "paperclip", "~> 3.0"

+If you're still using Rails 2.3.x, you should do this instead:

     gem "paperclip", "~> 2.7"

 Or, if you want to get the latest, you can get master from the main paperclip repository: